Privacy Policy

 The primary purpose of collection refers to the reason we ask an individual to provide us with personal or sensitive information.
 We will only collect and use information that is reasonably necessary to perform one or more of our functions or activities (out primary purpose).
 Functions or activities for which we collect personal information include:

-• providing support services in Home, Community or Work
+• providing support services

 • providing NDIS support coordination, behaviour support or allied health services

-• providing employment services
+• providing employment opportunities and services

 • complying with our legal and contractual obligations with government agencies